 East Nashville, With Love

-Today it was quicker to head straight down Riverside and go through Shelby Park, towards the Cumberland River, towards the railroad tracks, towards the path of the tornado.
+Today it was quicker to head straight down Riverside and go through Shelby Park, towards the Cumberland River, towards the railroad tracks and towards the path of the tornado.
 I needed to get to Belmont University for an event geared toward ending homelessness.
 Seemed like a way to cure my innate need to help.
 A mile in I began to see evidence of the disaster.
 The tallest, wisest trees, roots in the air, crashed into now condemned homes.
 Normally intimidating, looming power towers tossed aside like plastic toys.
 A golf course littered with busted, ravaged branches from magnificent saplings.
-I hurt for them as much as my neighbors.
-As I drove slowly through the park, windows down so I could feel and hear the pain of these woods, I wondered where the birds go.
-All the delicate deer you see at dusk.
-I remember that beauty and ruin can live in the same space.
-I learned this when my father died just this past July, that grief and joy can co-exist.
-I’m hoping the sunshine today may have lifted someone’s spirits a little as it did mine.
-But I also wonder why not one single soul is here.
-I am the only person in this quiet, damaged, beautiful sanctuary which is normally bustling.
-Why does nobody speak of the park.
+I hurt for them almost as much as my neighbors.
+As I drove slowly through the park - windows down so I could feel and hear the silence of these woods - I wondered where the birds go during something like this.
+All the delicate deer you see at dusk - what happens to them?

-On my way back from the annual, early-morning breakfast supporting our street paper The Contributor and it’s vendors, I felt inspired.
+On my way back from that annual, early-morning breakfast supporting our street paper The Contributor and it’s vendors, I felt inspired.
 I dared to go closer to the footprint of the devastation.
-I exited at Shelby/Nissan and quickly found a drop-off location on Woodland, right down the way from the devastation, at a local church where they were taking supplies.
-I spoke to the volunteers who were distributing hot lunches and toiletries.
+I exited at Shelby/Nissan and quickly found a drop-off location on Woodland right down the way from the wreckage at a local church where they were taking supplies.
+I spoke to the volunteers who were distributing hot lunches and toiletries to see what items were needed.
 I could see a glint of hope behind the exhaustion in their eyes.
 Weary yet fueled by these acts of service.
 It’s scientific, how kindness and connection produces happiness and hope.

 Only then did I feel ready to check on my church, Holy Name.
 She is there, sitting quietly near the chaos.
 Holding her space.
 Keeping the faith.

-I stopped in our local co-op, Turnip Truck, to pick up water to donate, and buy a few items just to inject something into the community.
-This area is where I get acupuncture, come to worship, buy my lemon, poppy seed donut, meet friends at the corner bar, drink curated kombucha and connect, see excellent sounding shows, send packages and buy the newest stamps.
-It’s where Mike takes me for ice cream and sushi.
-And let’s not forget brunch.
+I stopped in our local co-op, Turnip Truck, to pick up water to donate, and buy a few items to inject something into the community.
+This area is where I get acupuncture, come to worship and buy my lemon, poppy seed donut.
+It's where I meet friends at the corner bar, drink kombucha with other sober folk and connect.
+I see excellent sounding shows, send packages and buy stamps right here.
+My ice cream and sushi spots are on this street.
+And let’s not forget brunch at Marche.

 It’s where I live.

-I parked up on the hill and stepped out of the car to see a Main Street I drive at least twice a day blocked off and upside-down with unforeseeable ruin below me.
-Crews climbing to restore power.
-Long-standing signs smashed to the ground.
+I parked up on the hill by the market and stepped out of the car to see a Main Street I didn't recognize.
+I drive this road at least twice a day, and it's now blocked off and upside-down with unforeseeable ruin.
+It's bustling not with traffic but with crews climbing to restore power.
+Long-standing signs are smashed to the ground.
 Cars obliterated by equally tormented trees.
 Busted out windows and boarded up buildings.
 Thrashed metal everywhere.
 Roofs ripped off and walls torn away.
 Police presence everywhere.
 There’s missing pets.
 Missing people.
-Broken poles, broken fences, broken hearts.
+Broken poles, broken fences and broken hearts.

 Me, my home and my car — physically unscathed.
 And Duke was such a good boy, alerting me to what ended up being a category F-3 tornado before the sirens had.
-I happened on breaking news the night before, watching cyclones forming in Southern Kentucky in real-time thinking “those poor bastards,” and wishing my dad would call from Chicago and say “are you okay, looks like there’s tornadoes by you.”
+I happened on breaking news that night, watching cyclones forming in Southern Kentucky in real-time thinking “those poor bastards,” and wishing my dad would call from Chicago and say “are you okay, looks like there’s tornadoes by you.”

 That night we were just supposed to get a thunderstorm.

 My dad once called to tell me to be careful surfing during Shark Week.
-I called him during an earthquake from my living room in Sherman Oaks to ask what I should do.
+One time I called him during an earthquake from my living room in Los Angeles to ask what I should do.
 “I don’t know, kid, get under a doorway.”